zsiki/GeoEasy/doc/reference_guide.rst

 This menu option calculates the elevations in a traverse line using triginometric height calculation.
 Zenith angles have to be measured between tranversing points.
-The points in thetrigonometric line are selected from the list of possible points.
+The points in the trigonometric line are selected from the list of possible points.

 The calculation results are sent to **Calculation results** window.